maximemulder/Lif/README.md

 ## Language

-You can check the "src/tests/" directory to see examples of working Lif code.
-There is currently no better documentation because I like to experiment freely with the language.
+Examples of working Lif code can be found in the `examples` directory.
+It is also possible to find additional Lif code in the tests.
+Because I like to experiment on this language, these examples are subject to change, and there is currently no formal documentation of the language features or libraries.

 ## Maintainance